BenMcGarry/AzureIoTLab/_docs/03data/streamanalytics.md

     Hit **Save** at the top.
 Once saved close the Query blade.

-    This is selecting all messages (*) from the DeviceTelemetry stream where the Device ID is DevKit, and directing them into your new PowerBI output.
-If you gave your PowerBI output an alias different to PowerBi, ensure that you use your alias in the INTO field.
+    This is selecting all messages (*) from the DeviceTelemetry stream where the ConnectionDeviceId is AZ3166, and directing them into your new Power BI output.
+If you gave your Power BI output an alias different to PowerBI, ensure that you use your alias in the INTO field.

 1. Go back to the main Stream Analaytics page and click **Start** at the top, this will start the processing.
 For the Job output start time ensure **Now** is selected and click **Start**.
 It will take a few minutes to start but you should see the status change to Running when completed.

-    Now data will be sent from the MXChip directly to a live streaming feed in PowerBI.
+    Data will now be sent from the MXChip directly to a live streaming feed in Power BI.

-Now we will create an Azure SQL Database for hold the historic data.
+Now we will create an Azure SQL Database to hold the historic data from the MXChip.

 ## [Next]({{ site.baseurl }}/03data/sqldb)